Save up to £350

 1. Food: £30–£70 per week.

 Colchester is easy for students to get around.
 It has affordable transport options for going to the University of Essex, exploring the city, or visiting nearby places.
+It makes getting around easy, whether you’re visiting local attractions or heading to classes from your student housing in Colchester.
 Here is a simple guide to student travel from your student accommodation in Colchester:

-Buses in Colchester connect student areas like Hythe and Greenstead to the university and city centre.
+1. Buses: Buses in Colchester connect student areas like Hythe and Greenstead to the university and city centre.
 First Essex and Arriva run buses often.
 The First UoE bus pass gives students unlimited rides.
-Cost: £15/week.
-Travel Card: A weekly pass costs £12/week for unlimited trips.
+A weekly pass costs £12/week for unlimited trips.

-Colchester’s train station has direct trains to London, Ipswich, and Norwich.
+2. Trains: Colchester’s train station has direct trains to London, Ipswich, and Norwich.
 It’s good for weekend trips.
 A 16-25 Railcard saves students 1/3 on train tickets.
-Cost: £25/week for regular trips.
-Travel Card: Railcards give a 30% off weekly passes.
+Monthly pass costs £25/week for regular trips.

-Cycling is fun in Colchester.
+3. Bicycles: Cycling is fun in Colchester.
 The city has bike lanes and is mostly flat.
 Many student homes have bike storage.
 Colchester Cycle Hire rents bikes, and the university offers free bike repairs.
-Cost: £5/week for rentals.
-Travel Card: A monthly bike pass costs £10 for unlimited use.

-Colchester is small, so walking is easy.
+4. Walking: Colchester is small, so walking is easy.
 The City Centre and Hythe are near the university.
-You can walk to Castle Park or High Street from most student housing in Colchester for free.
+You can walk to Castle Park or High Street from most student houses in Colchester for free.

 Student Lifestyle and Living in Colchester

 Colchester is home to many exciting cultural events and festivals that engage students throughout the year.
 The Colchester Arts Festival offers performances, exhibitions, and live music.
 It's great for art lovers and anyone wanting new experiences.
 The Colchester Film Festival is perfect for film lovers.
-It shows independent films and helps students connect with each other.
-The Colchester Fringe Festival also showcases street art, theater performances, and more, giving students the chance to dive into the local arts scene.
-For those interested in exploring more about England's rich sports history, you can check out the top 10 oldest football clubs in England to get a deeper understanding of the country's football heritage.
+It shows independent films and helps students connect.
+The Colchester Fringe Festival also showcases street art, theatre performances, and more.
+For those interested in exploring more about student accommodation in England and the rich sports history surrounding it, you can check out the top oldest football clubs in England to get a deeper understanding of the country's football heritage.

 Top Universities in Colchester